G2Pavon/studiomdlPlusPlus/README.md

 *   Support $flatshade texture mode.

 >Note¹:
->Although the code has been cleaned up, it still has a lot of messy code and is being cleaned up progressively.
+>Although the code has been cleaned up, it still has a lot of mess old C code.

 >Note²:
 >Developed on linux, at the moment cross platform is a bit broken